encse/adventofcode/2023/Day02/README.md

 As you walk, the Elf shows you a small bag and some cubes which are either red, green, or blue.
 Each time you play this game, he will hide a secret number of cubes of each color in the bag, and your goal is to figure out information about the number of cubes.

 Read the [full puzzle](https://adventofcode.com/2023/day/2).

+## --- Notes ---
+Ok, now we are on track.
+The hardest part of this problem is the parsing, but I introduced a helper that can extract a number in the context of some regular expression which works like a breeze.
+What's more, we only need to keep track of the maximum of the red, green and blue boxes, so our `Game` struct becomes just four integers.

+The actual _algorithm_ for Part 1 and Part 2 is very simple, and linq makes it quite readable as well.